 When you opt for site-finished hardwood, you are purchasing wood flooring that will be shipped to your home unfinished to be sanded, possibly stained, and then sealed and finished with a protective layer on the job site in your home.

-The process takes time, can be messy from the sanding - although dustless refinishing is available - yet enables you to customize many aspects of the installation such as:
+The process takes time, and can be messy from the sanding - although dustless refinishing is available - yet enables you to customize many aspects of the installation such as:

 - The choice of finish – water-based polyurethane, oil base polyurethane, or natural oil finish (more detail on these choices below)